wp-plugins/jomres/readme.txt

 = Jomres 8.1.7 13/06/2014

-<span class="label label-success">Feature</span> Added the calendar to the module popup contents.
+Added the calendar to the module popup contents.
-<span class="label label-success">Feature</span> Added ability to view the changelog in administrator -> developer tools.
+Added ability to view the changelog in administrator -> developer tools.
 Reformatted the changelog so that we can start making use of BS labels to make it more readable.
-<span class="label label-success">Feature</span> Added a new image overlay tag to property list that shows the cumulative price calculated from the dates in ajax search's dates.
+Added a new image overlay tag to property list that shows the cumulative price calculated from the dates in ajax search's dates.

 Prevent resources menu option from showing if is Jintour or real-estate property Changed how currency codes are pulled for listing against invoices.